MeDA-Lab/NLA17/LinuxSimpleTutorial.md

 Use 'vi', 'vim' or 'nano' on the workstation
 For nano, its command is at the bottom of window.
 Note. ^ means Control button, so '^X' means 'Control + X'.
-For vi, lease see websites [鳥哥的私房菜 vim 程式編輯器](http://linux.vbird.org/linux_basic/0310vi.php)
+For vi, Please see websites [鳥哥的私房菜 vim 程式編輯器](http://linux.vbird.org/linux_basic/0310vi.php)

 # Local Editor
 I recommand 'Sublime Text' and 'Visual Studio Code'.